 The most glaring issue for me is it’s lack of versatility.
 I don’t mind single channel amps if you can shape the tone and use the volume control on your guitar for dynamics.

 You’re not going to be switching from clean to drive as it’s only got the one channel.
-Not a problem if you’re looking for one type of gain or sound throughout whatever your playing or you are good with your volume knob, but generally it’s a bit limiting.
+Not a problem if you’re looking for one type of gain or sound throughout whatever you’re playing or you are good with your volume knob.
+But generally it’s a bit limiting.